 Hair Transplant Beverly Hills

-Dr. Attenello’s approach to hair restoration is one that is truly unique and customized.
+Dr. Attenello is a double-board certified, fellowship-trained hair restoration specialist in Beverly Hills.
+Her approach to hair restoration and hair transplantation is one that is truly unique and customized.
 She values the individuality of each patient and their aesthetic goals.
 Because she is fully invested in each patient and their result, she does not believe in doing multiple patients a day and, instead, focuses on each one with her undivided attention.

 What causes baldness or hair loss?